-With divorce a possibility it makes sense for same-sex couples to plan ahead, to plan for the future – and accept the reality that that future may involve a split.
+With same sex divorce or civil partnership disolution a possibility it makes sense for same-sex couples to plan ahead, to plan for the future – and accept the reality that that future may involve a split.

 The debate around pre-nuptial agreements has been raging for years and will continue to do so.
 Who do they benefit most?
 Are they unromantic?
 Are they legally binding?
 A simple way to think of it is this: they are insurance for your marriage.
 Setting out in a document who gets what in the event of a split can save time and heartache in the future and help you keep hold of possessions and at assets you bring into a marriage.

 Same sex couples may well have built up that bit more wealth and more assets judging by the figures above that show they tend to marry later and are less likely to have wed previously, than heterosexual couples.
 Therefore, looking at having a pre-nup drawn up is perhaps more important than ever.